Miss Fresh Meal Kits Review 2020

 Miss Fresh is the first Canadian meal kit company that has partnered up with a major grocery chain.
-It wasn’t always that way though.
-MissFresh was started in Montreal in 2015 by Ritter Huang, Bernard Prevost, and Marie-Eve Prevost (no relation to yours truly).
+It wasn’t always that way, though.
+MissFresh was started in Montreal in 2015 by Ritter Huang, Bernard Prevost, and Marie-Eve Prevost.
 These three co-founders have collectively retained 30% of their growing company.

 The Montreal-based food subscription box company states that they are, “A Canadian company that strives to help people lead a healthier lifestyle by making eating healthy at home easy and accessible to everyone.”
 Much like MissFresh’s “Big 3” competitors in the Canadian meal kit space, (see our Hello Fresh Review, Goodfood Review, and Chef’s Plate Review) MissFresh seeks to bring convenient, nutritious cooking to your doorstep.